FoxAuth/FoxAuth-Importer/README.md

 - adb connection with developer mode turned on.
 - database decrypted in previous app.

-After adb connection to your Android,
+After adb connection to your Android, run as the argument `python3 -u android-otp-extractor-foxauth.py --firefox-extension`.
+This shall print data as how FoxAuth required.